magstse/api-client/README.md

 is the ad's unique MD5 hash identifier.  _Please note that an attribute field is not required to request an ad object._

+When you receive data for a banner or flash ad, there will be a filename included along with the dimensions of the ad.
+To retrieve the actual image or SWF file, prefix the filename with `http://assets.whatrunswhere.com/banners/` and make an HTTP `GET` request for the file.

 ### Ad Landing Pages
 The only valid attribute for a specific request to an ad object is `landing_pages`.
 The request should look like `/image_ad/MD5_HASH/landing_pages`.